wyyayy/FBXImporter/README.md

 3. Performance is not tested

+4. Some blender exported models are not imported correctly

 ## Thanks
 Thanks Tristan ( CTO of Noitom Ltd ) for giving me permission to make this project open source<br />
 Thanks Tapani ( http://tapaniheikkinen.com/ ) who helped me generate fbx samples to debug<br />